BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

    * Row Norm

      * Row normalizes the expression values.
-For each value in a row of expression the mean of the row is subtracted followed by division by the row’s standard deviation.
+For each value in a row of expression the mean of the row is subtracted followed by division by the row's standard deviation.

    * Log